Massacre of Thessalonica: Historical background

-By the time of the Thessalonican affair, Ambrose had been a bishop for 16 years, and during his episcopate, had seen the death of three emperors before Theodosius.
+By the time of the Thessalonian affair, Ambrose had been a bishop for 16 years, and during his episcopate, had seen the death of three emperors before Theodosius.
 These produced significant political storms, yet Ambrose held his place using what McLynn calls his "considerable qualities [and] considerable luck" to survive.
 Theodosius had been emperor for 11 years, had temporarily settled the Gothic wars, won two civil wars, offering clemency afterwards, and weathered his own storms.

 Description of events

 John Curran writes one description of events in The Cambridge Ancient History: "In 390, Butheric, the garrison commander of Illyricum which included Thessalonica, was lynched by a mob of citizens in a dispute over the detention of a charioteer.
 Theodosius decided that a clear demonstration of his anger was required and in April 390, when the citizens of Thessalonica had gathered in the circus of their town, the emperor’s troops were let loose.
 The slaughter was frightful; 7,000 men, women and children were massacred in three hours.
 Ambrose, the Bishop of Milan withdrew in horror from the emperor’s court.
 He denounced Theodosius’ wickedness and banned him from receiving communion until he had repented.
 The emperor sought absolution and was readmitted to communion on Christmas day 390, after an eight-month penance".

 Historian Daniel Washburn writes that several "key aspects of this sequence remain murky".
 Summarizing the core elements, he writes: "...the people of Thessalonica revolted, killing at least one public official.
 For this infraction, the empire struck back with a punishment that, intentionally or not, ended in a massacre.
 The saga continued as Bishop Ambrose of Milan in a famous letter rebuked the emperor Theodosius for his responsibility for the bloodshed.
 Additionally, Ambrose vowed to refuse him the Eucharist until the emperor exhibited proper remorse.
 The affair concluded when Theodosius accepted the bishop's terms of repentance".
-Washburn adds that the exact date of the massacre is unknown and disputed, but general consensus places it in the spring or summer of 390 CE.
+Washburn adds that the exact date of the massacre is unknown and disputed, but general consensus places it in the spring or summer of 390 AD.